Physicians who prioritize leadership opportunities in the workplace should weigh the pros and cons before deciding which career path suits them best.

 Jain insists that private practitioners interested in expanding their influence can certainly do so by joining boards and engaging in other leadership activities.
 However, he says, it will typically be more difficult for those physicians because they may not be as privy to changes in the larger system.

 Jain says physicians who choose private practices face other challenges as well.

-In a 2012by Jain, he refers to himself as “an endangered species,” after observing practices being purchased by hospitals across the United States.
+In a 2012 Washington Post column by Jain, he refers to himself as “an endangered species,” after observing practices being purchased by hospitals across the United States.
 The trend has continued as private practitioners appreciate the benefits of the financial security and resources available in a hospital setting.